 Studies on the Creative Process

-The fact is an idea journal is indispensable tool for a creative, especially for people who write a lot.
+The fact is an idea journal is an indispensable tool for a creative, especially for people who write a lot.
 It gives you a complete view of the shape of your thoughts; it makes you keep in touch with writing on paper, and it allows you to never miss on a genial idea again.

 A recent study, led by Frontiers in Psychology, discovered that some brain regions are more active when people complete a task by hand, and not on a keyboard.
 Those regions relate not only to the learning process but also to creativity.

 If you think about it, when you write something on paper, you remember it better.
-In fact, this is the first method of studying we all use at the beginning of our school record.
+This is the first method of studying we all use at the beginning of our school record.